lohhaoyuan/chickenricetea-nrc22/README.md

 # HCI BOZOTICS CLUB: Team Nuts
+## Roboticians with too much caffeine at hand

-## Who we are
+### Who we are
 * Fan Wendi
 * Loh Hao Yuan
 * Lee Yu Zhe

-We are a group of very *sane* Sec Ones from the Hwa Chong Infocomm and Robotics Society (Robotics) that do stuff.
+We are a group of *sane* Secondary One students from the Hwa Chong Infocomm and Robotics Society (Robotics) that take part in robotics competitions representing our school.